MikeXL/HDPonWindows/h2o.md

 H2O
 ============

-Download the hadoop jar from H2O website, and then run this inside HDP sandbox
+## Run in a multi-node cluster
+Download H2O and put into /opt/h2o for every single node.
+Then assume you wanna start 3 nodes with 2GB memory:

-    hadoop jar h2odriver.jar -nodes 1 -mapperXmx 1g -output hdfsOutputDirName &
+    hadoop jar h2odriver.jar -nodes 3 -mapperXmx 2g -output hdfsWater &